matweldon/blogdown_source/content/post/2022-04-06-regional-stabilisers/index.md

 title: Regional Automatic Stabilisers
 ---

+_This post is just an experiment to see if I can make a workflow from handwritten notes on my iPad to publication quickly.
+It's not a full post but a fragment of ideas I wrote freehand and then converted using iPad's built-in text conversion tools._

 # Regional automatic stabilisers

 Tom Forth writes that it is unfair that the South East contributes more than its fair share